Side-by-side comparison of a foundation jack vs a house support jack.

 A foundation jack is a specialized steel column used in professional foundation repair.
 Its main job is to support and stabilize a home’s foundation, especially when settling or soil issues have caused it to sink or become uneven.
 These jacks are installed in basements or crawl spaces and are adjusted to bear the weight of the structure above them.
 By transferring the home’s load to more stable soil or bedrock, foundation jacks can halt settlement in its tracks.
 In many cases, they can also be used to carefully lift the foundation back toward its original position, helping to close cracks and level floors over time.

-What Is a House Support Jack?
+What Does a House Support Jack Do?

 You’ll often hear the term “house support jack” used interchangeably with “foundation jack,” and for good reason, they are very similar.
 However, “house support jack” is frequently used to describe the supports installed specifically to fix sagging floors or beams within the home’s structure, particularly in a crawl space.
 If the floor joists above your crawl space have weakened due to moisture, pests, or age, these jacks are placed underneath the main support beams.
 They are then adjusted to raise the sagging floor, providing robust, long-term reinforcement and restoring the structural integrity of your living space.

-Common Myths About Foundation Support
+Debunking Myths About Foundation Support

 It’s completely normal to feel a little nervous about having work done on your home’s foundation.
 Unfortunately, a few common myths can cause unnecessary worry.
 One popular myth is that lifting a home with jacks puts dangerous stress on the structure.
 The truth is, when the process is handled by experienced professionals, it’s carefully engineered to lift the home gradually and safely, avoiding any extra strain.
 Another misconception is that the installation process is incredibly messy and will damage your property.
 Reputable companies prioritize a clean work site and use techniques designed to be as minimally invasive as possible, protecting your home and landscaping.